 Despite Carver Park’s preeminence, in Asheville it remains largely unknown — except to vagrants and “freegans.”
 To cut down on the former, in 2016, the City of Asheville cut down, without contacting the organization that manages the park, several twenty-year-old fruit trees.
 I guess a prophetic park is not without honor…

 We live in The Garden of Eden, yet blinders direct us through sliding glass doors to our food.
 It’s time to think outside the box!
 In recent years, with the growing transition (a.k.a., “prepping”) movement, we’ve begun to remember the ground we stand on — and not a moment too soon.
 Thanks to organizations like Trees That Feed, gardens like Carver Park can be found all over the Caribbean, not to mention all over Havana, where necessity has been the mother of invention, and this park too is an inspiring prototype for similar forest gardens across North America.
 What could be more delightful, more local, and more green than an edible park?

 Carver Park is managed by Bountiful Cities Project with help from the The Buncombe Fruit and Nut Club.
 They are always open to volunteers to help share the wealth.
 Another little-known nearby “natural grocery” is Beaucatcher Overlook Park.
 This preserve is much larger and more wooded (think: more mushrooms).

 In every city, there are parks, “waste lots,” even front yards brimming with food, if only we have eyes to see.
 There is no hunger problem.
 We just have an Eden disorder.
 And it’s time to cure it, once and for all.

 Carver Park is located at Stephens-Lee Recreation Center, 30 George Washington Carver Avenue (see Google map).
-The park is right across from Asheville City Market, which runs on Saturdays from 8-1.
 A skywalk runs over Charlotte Street just north of the market directly to the park.